Robert Allenby

 Robert Allenby (born 12 July 1971) is an Australian professional golfer.

-Early years
+Early life

-Allenby was born on 12 July 1971 in Melbourne, Victoria.
-His father had emigrated to Australia from Leeds, UK as a young man.
+Allenby was born in Melbourne on 12 July 1971.
+He is of English descent, with his father being a native of Leeds.

 Professional career

 He turned professional in 1992 and was successful almost immediately, topping the PGA Tour of Australasia Order of Merit in his first season and again in 1994.
 He continues to play some events on his home tour and has won 13 times in Australassia, including the Victorian Open as an amateur.
 He also began to play on the European Tour and it was his principal tour until 1998.
 He won four tournaments on it, including three in 1996, when he finished third on the Order of Merit.
 He has featured in the top 20 of the Official World Golf Rankings.

 Allenby now plays primarily in the U.S. on the PGA Tour.
 He earned exempt status for 1999 by finishing 17th at the 1998 Qualifying School.
 He had a disappointing first season in America, coming 126th on the money list, but came good in 2000 when he won the Shell Houston Open and the Advil Western Open.
 He claimed another pair of wins the following season.
 In both of those years he came 16th on the money list.
 He has not won since but finished in the top 50 each year from 2002 to 2004.
 His performances in the major championships have been somewhat disappointing; his highest placing in a major is tied seventh at the 2004 U.S. Open.
 In 2005 he became the first golfer to win the "triple crown" of the Australian Masters, Australian PGA and Australian Open in the same year.